mellson/partykit/apps/blog/src/content/blog/partykit-orchestrates-stately.md

 description: Anders Bech Mellson explains how PartyKit has enabled bringing state machines to the Stately Sky 🌤️
 ---

-_[Anders Bech Mellson](https://github.com/mellson), together with the Stately team, is at the forefront of visual app logic construction and collaboration.
-When they wanted to push it to the Sky they turned to PartyKit._
+_[Anders Bech Mellson](https://github.com/mellson) and the [Stately team](https://stately.ai) are at the forefront of visual app logic construction and collaboration.
+When they wanted to deploy app logic to the Sky, they turned to PartyKit._

 ## Introducing Stately